-Start-up Skills Course – this 12-hour course is delivered in 2-hour modules over a 6-week period.
+This 12-hour course is delivered in two-hour modules over a six-week period.
 You will cover areas such as basic business planning, sales and marketing strategies, finance and bookkeeping.
 It’s also a great opportunity to meet our business advisors and network with other recent Enterprise Place and Digital Incubator members.

-– we have a pool of highly experienced business advisors covering general business advice, Sales and Marketing, Social Enterprise and Business Coaching.
-You can find out more about our business advisors here.
+We have a pool of highly experienced business advisors covering general business advice, Sales and Marketing, Social Enterprise and Business Coaching.

-Co-Working Space and Peer to Peer Support – Based in Hope Street Xchange in the heart of the City Campus in Sunderland City Centre, the Enterprise Place has an impressive, Covid secure co-working space; where like-minded people can come together to share their business start-up experience.
-Peer to peer conversations and collaborations happen in this inspirational space.
+Based in Hope Street Xchange in the heart of the City Campus in Sunderland City Centre, the Enterprise Place has an impressive, Covid secure co-working space; where like-minded people can come together to share their business start-up experience.
+Peer-to-peer conversations and collaborations happen in this inspirational space.

-PR Opportunities – We are always on the lookout for good news stories and keen to shout about our start-up success stories.
-We work closely with the University’s central PR and Comms team to develop Press releases and case studies to share with the regions business community.
+We are always on the lookout for good news stories and keen to shout about our start-up success stories.
+We work closely with the University’s central PR and Comms team to develop press releases and case studies to share with the region's business community.

-Santander Seed Fund – this limited and competitive pot of funding can be accessed by students and alumni of the University at either prestart or early trading.
-Find out more on our Seed fund page.
+This limited and competitive pot of funding can be accessed by students and alumni of the University at either prestart or early trading.
+Find out more on our Santander Seed Fund page.

 We’ll ask you to complete an application form so we can assess if your idea is something we can support.
 You’ll need to provide a basic outline of your idea and any research you may have done so far.
 We’ll ask you for your thoughts on what support you think you need, as well as your contact/personal details.

-We’ll tell you straight away if we can support you and if successful, you will be offered six months membership initially, with further support available up to 12 months if you are still progressing with your idea and engaging with the Enterprise Place.
-Not quite ready?
+We’ll tell you straight away if we can support you and if successful, you will be offered 12 months membership.
+Not quite ready to pitch?
 We will give you some feedback and invite you to come back and re-pitch your idea.
-You will also be invited to attend one of our Challenge Enterprise events which we host throughout the year.
+You might also decide to opt for a partial membership and attend some of our workshops until you are sure of your next step.
+We will also be invited to attend one of our Challenge Enterprise events which we host throughout the year.

 The Internships and Enterprise project is receiving up to £3,326,399 of funding from the England European Regional Development Fund as part of the European Structural and Investment Funds Growth Programme 2014-2020.
 The Department for Communities and Local Government is the Managing Authority for European Regional Development Fund.